jagregory/jagregory.github.com/_posts/2009-01-11-fluent-nhibernate-auto-mapping-type-conventions.md

   });
 ```

-<p>We&#8217;re using the Fluent NHibernate&#8217;s <code>ITypeConvention</code> support now, which allows you to override the mapping of properties that have a specific type.
-The <code>AddTypeConvention</code> method takes a <code>ITypeConvention</code> instance and applies that to every property that gets mapped.
-Baring in mind that our convention in this case is for a <code>string</code> property, and only for ones that are called &#8220;Description&#8221;, lets see how the <code>DescriptionTypeConvention</code> is declared.</p>
+We're using the Fluent NHibernate's `ITypeConvention` support now, which allows you to override the mapping of properties that have a specific type.
+The `AddTypeConvention` method takes a `ITypeConvention` instance and applies that to every property that gets mapped.
+Baring in mind that our convention in this case is for a `string` property, and only for ones that are called "Description", lets see how the `DescriptionTypeConvention` is declared.

 ``` csharp
 public class DescriptionTypeConvention : ITypeConvention